Our program is nationally respected for its collegial atmostphere

 The program provides subspecialty training in most of the major subspecialties (Cardiology, Critical Care Medicine, Gastroenterology, General Internal Medicine, Hematology, Medical Oncology, Nephrology, Palliative Care Medicine, Respirology, and Rheumatology).
 The program has experienced significant success in placing residents in the subspecialty of their choice, usually in the city of their choice.
 While we cannot guarantee any resident a particular subspecialty position when first joining the program, Queens’ residents are favourably viewed by our faculty, the program does its best to ensure all residents are provided the best career opportunities for their future.
 All residents are guaranteed 4 years of training in order to qualify and be prepared for the Royal College exams.

 Every year, residents are encouraged to attend a national meeting, for which educational stipends are available if research is being presented.
-The Postgraduate Medical Education Office also provides a subscription to UpToDate® for all residents for the duration of their training.
+For the 2020-2021 accademic year, the program will also be partially funding subscriptions to UpToDate® for all residents within our program.
 Repeated code blue training sessions with varying scenarios are provided at our simulation centre, along with specific procedure-based teaching in small groups.
 There are also a number of educational courses run by the Queens Post-Graduate Office which focus on medical education and leadership skills, and senior residents are encouraged to apply.
 Residents have created a “Resident Survival Guide” available to all Internal Medicine residents.

 12. Miscelleneous and Social Events: